[2011-2012 Internship Class]

-In this program students are exposed to the variety and diversity of dietetic practice through planned experiences in multiple settings.
+In this program students are exposed to the diversity of dietetic practice through multiple planned experiences.
 Drawing upon a variety of resources and professionals, students will work with Registered Dietitians and other healthcare professionals in traditional hospital practice, long term care facilities, out-patient clinics, government food management programs and other settings.

-The program also requires that students concurrently complete five graduate classes for 24 credits.
+The program requires that students collectively complete three practicum classes and two graduate coursework classes, totaling 24 credits.
 Students may choose to apply this graduate coursework to one of three graduate degree programs at The Sage Colleges: Applied Nutrition, Health Services Administration or Community Health Education.

-Thus, the diversity of planned experiences and locations combined with the academic enrichment will serve to position the graduate for a variety of career choices as well as for beginning their graduate education.
+The combination of practicum experiences and academic enrichment will position the graduate for a variety of career choices as well as provide the beginning of their graduate education.